Common Stock Order Types (What You Need To Know)

 This article will cover all of the different types of stock market orders and how they’re typically used in trading.

-Let’s get into the most common stock order types as well as advanced order types…
+Let’s get into the most used stock order types by investors as well as advanced order types…

-There are two common stock order types, which are market order and limit order, these are used most of the time, especially for beginner investors.
+There are two commonly used stock order types, which are market order and limit order; these are used most of the time, especially for beginner investors.